followmyutopia/devextreme-documentation/concepts/05 Widgets/TreeView/30 Customize Node Appearance.md

 ---

-If you use jQuery alone, combine the HTML markup manually with jQuery [DOM manipulation methods](http://api.jquery.com/category/manipulation/).
+If you use jQuery alone, combine the HTML markup manually with jQuery <a href="http://api.jquery.com/category/manipulation/" target="_blank">DOM manipulation methods</a>.
 To apply the markup to the **TreeView** nodes, use the [itemTemplate](/Documentation/ApiReference/UI_Widgets/dxTreeView/Configuration/#itemTemplate) callback function.

     <!--JavaScript-->$(function() {
         $("#treeViewContainer").dxTreeView({